 Well, you don’t have to worry no more.
 Here are the top 10 kids’ dream jobs.

-A very young Céline Dion wanted to become a singer when she grew up – and look at her now: five Grammy Awards and 250+ million albums in sales later, she’s the world’s singer of all time.
+A very young Céline Dion wanted to become a singer when she grew up – and look at her now: five Grammy Awards and 250+ million albums in sales later, and she’s one of the world’s top female singers of all time.
 But the Queen of Pop isn’t the only person to dream of pursuing a career in music – and succeeding at it.
 In fact, almost every other famous singer and musician dreamt of becoming one when they were still children.

 Salaries for pop musicians vary depending on how successful you are.
 Dion, for example, made $42 million (£32.7 million) last year alone.

 Imagine coming up with the idea of a boy wizard and an entire universe comprised of Muggles, witches and dragons.
 Or the idea of a hobbit named Frodo who inherits the powerful One Ring and sets out to destroy it.
 Or even that book series that everyone keeps talking about – Game of Thrones.

 JK Rowling, the writer behind Harry Potter and his adventures, is currently worth £650 million, making writing a potentially very lucrative profession.

 Footballers, sprinters, tennis players, cricketers, baseball players, basketballers… the list goes on and on.
 There are literally hundreds of options if you want to pursue a career in sports.